 The group is an accumulated savings and credit association (ASCA), so part of the work involves deciding who will take out a loan from the group’s savings this week.
 While the treasurer and money counter finish recording the total savings and loans, the members crowd around a low table and excitedly discuss plans to begin a group enterprise, buying sacks of rice in bulk and then selling it among themselves.

 3:55 p.m. – Wrap-up: The treasurer announces the total savings for that week: 5,300 pesos (USD$112.83).
 And the president declares that the group will officially begin a rice business, using their savings to purchase two sacks of rice that will be for sale among the members at next week’s meeting.
 Using their group’s capital build-up to buy in bulk, the members reap the double benefit of a cheaper price on a staple product as well as a share of the profit earned from the sales.

 Before everyone scatters, I call, “Wait lang!”
 Laughing at my Taglish (Tagalog and English), the group gathers for a final picture.
 As we stumble back up the rocky slope to the highway, we’re followed by their goodbyes: “God bless you!”

 Lydia is HOPE’s field communications fellow with local partner, CCT, in the Philippines.
-She graduated from the University of Michigan with a bachelor’s degree in communications and international studies, having also spent several months in Brazil, Germany, Nepal, and India.
+She graduated from the University of Michigan with a bachelor’s degree in communications and international studies, having also spent several months in Brazil, Germany, and Nepal.
 She’s excited to share what God is doing through CCT and the Filipino brothers and sisters they serve.